-If you choose to evaluate or deploy the monitoring feature of Java ES, it is easiest to perform the installation in the following order:
+To evaluate or deploy the monitoring feature of Java ES, perform the installation in the following order:

-- 1. Install and configure all of the components in your deployment according to the recommendations and instructions in the Sun Java Enterprise System 5 Installation Guide for UNIX. - 2.
-Enable and configure the Monitoring Framework for all of your monitored components, as described in Chapter 2. - 3.
-Install the Monitoring Console on a separate host, start the master agent, and then start the web server, as described in Chapter 3.
+- 1. Install and configure all of the components in your deployment according to the instructions in the Sun Java Enterprise System 5 Update 1 Installation Guide for UNIX. - Enable and configure the Monitoring Framework for all of your monitored components as described by the procedures in Chapter 2, "Enabling and Configuring the Monitoring Framework." - 3.
+Install the Monitoring Console on a separate host, start the master agent, start the web server, and connect to your node agents as described in Chapter 3, "Installing and Using Monitoring Console."
 All of your monitored components should then be visible and actively monitored in the Monitoring Console.